When we were driving on the road, we wondered at this rustic sheepfold far away, on a forest clearing.

 I could only imagine how beautiful it must be to go there!
 I wanted to own that view even just for a while.

-Coincidence or not, a week later, we met Simion, a trumpeter who invited us to visit the sheepfold where he keeps his flock of sheep.
+Coincidence or not, a week later, we met this trumpeter , who invited us to visit the sheepfold where he keeps his flock of sheep.
 He was talking about the same sheepfold that we saw a week ago!
 I just couldn’t believe it, until we climbed on that hill.

 I could feel the sacredness of this land.
 “The forest is sacred itself.
 Whoever moves within the forest can partake directly of sacredness, touch the living branch and feel the sacredness”(Richard Nelson).